 An Arctic expedition to West Greenland

-The test came to be when Terje Nordberg, a Norwegian with a great interest in ocean currents, contacted explorer Ragnar Thorseth upon hearing about an expedition that was to take place summer 2018.
+The idea behind this experiment came to be when Terje Nordberg, a Norwegian with a great interest in ocean currents, contacted explorer Ragnar Thorseth upon hearing about his expedition that was to take place in the summer of 2018.

 Ragnar Thorseth, the expedition leader onboard the ship Havella 2, is known as “The Last Viking”.
 He has traveled with Viking ships around the world, and in fact, he was also the first Norwegian to reach the North Pole by land.
 His arctic experience is definitely needed when sailing among icebergs at night along the West Greenland coastline in rough weather.

 The expedition to Greenland started in Norway, then sailed over to the Faroe Islands, Iceland, South Greenland, and later to North-west Greenland to Nuuk, previous Godthåb.